Shakespeare had his Capulet-Montague feud. West Virginia and Kentucky had their Hatfield-McCoy feud.

 Also note the diagram of the scene of the killing of Jr.

 In a retrial in December 1912 Sneed was acquitted of killing Boyce Sr. The jury found the killing to be justifiable homicide.
+The unwritten law had prevailed.

 In February 1913 Sneed was acquitted of killing Boyce Jr. The jury deliberated five minutes.